Resources · Meeting Types

 Closed meetings run 60 to 90 minutes.
 A chairperson opens with a few standard readings (often the Preamble, How It Works, and the Serenity Prayer).
 The body of the meeting is either a topic discussion, a study (of the Twelve Steps or the Big Book), or a series of shares around a theme.
 The chairperson closes with announcements and a closing reading.

-The tone is conversational.
-People speak in turn, briefly, from their own experience.
-There is little advice-giving and no debate.
-"Take what you need and leave the rest" is the operating principle.
+The tone is conversational: members speak briefly in turn from their own experience, with little advice-giving and no debate.
+"Take what you need and leave the rest" is a common AA saying that describes how most members approach the sharing they hear.

 Your first time